 These tables, known as relations, can rapidly grow to millions, or billions of rows.
 It’s possible to get data from multiple tables.
 For example, suppose the data shown above was stored in two separate tables:

 |3||JP456456||12 Sample Street||1001|

-As long as there is a column that appears in both tables (in this case, the vehicle ID), we can cross-reference using an SQL operator called “JOIN”.
-In the vehicle table, this column is known as the Primary Key; in the policy table it is the foreign key.
+As long as there is a column that appears in both tables (in this case, the vehicle ID), we can cross-reference using the JOIN SQL operator.
+In the vehicle table, this column is known as the Primary Key.
+In the policy table, it’s the foreign key.

-Using the JOIN operator, we can start to build up a complex connected data structure, resembling a network (or graph) that KeyLines can work with.
+Using the JOIN operator, we can start to build up a complex connected data structure, resembling a network, or graph, that we can visualize in KeyLines.
 Joins, however, can be expensive in terms of performance.

 Once we understand how a join works, it’s possible to fine-tune the logic to speed up system performance.
 For example: